AXErunners/axe-gitian/README.md

 #### Vagrant

-Download the latest version of Vagrant from [their website](https://www.vagrantup.com/downloads.html).
+Download the latest version of Vagrant from [their website](https://www.vagrantup.com/downloads.html) or

+    sudo apt install vagrant

 #### Ansible